-In this program’s fourth cycle in 2017, participating volunteers will help us:
+In this program’s fifth cycle in 2018, participating volunteers will help us:

 Volunteers are required to apply with a project or activity in mind.
 These projects might include a final outcome like an art show, science exhibit, or theatre play, they might involve training the students in an area like yoga, or sport.